 - Receive state “per-pupil revenue” (PPR) and some local mill levy dollars but do not typically receive funding for capital expenses, which must be paid for from operational funding;

-- Offer seats to children based on random lottery.
+- Offer seats to children based on a random lottery.
 Charter schools do not select children;

 - Serve students with specials needs;